1994 - R U Still Down '94

 06. Hellrazor (Shellshock) feat.
 Stretch (backing) / Stretch & Duane Nettlesbey

-• 1993/07 (?) - 12 (~) (alternate mixdown & new first verse ?).
+• 1993/07 (?) - 12 (~) (alternate mixdown & new vocals ?).
 Fairly remixed in R U Still Down (1997).
 Included in the Interscope "Manu" Demo Tape and in pre-Death Row compilation (cf. F.T.W.).
 The song could be a re-recorded version of the unleaked "Dear Lord", recorded in mid 93 for Mr Middle Finger.
 We have handwritten lyrics for that song which are similar except for the first verse which is totally different.

 • Samples :